 CATALOG DESCRIPTION - This course builds advanced practice skills in the design, development, implementation, and evaluation of interventions at the community and organizational levels.
 It also builds skills in leadership and ethical decision-making.
 It emphasizes the use of critical thinking and self-awareness concerning leadership and ethical challenges in community and organizational contexts.
-Pre-requisites: SOWK 6121, 6131, 6141, 6151, 6212, 6222, 6232, 6242, 6441, 6442, 7103, 7123, 7443 Co-requisites: SOWK 7444, 7651
+Pre-requisites: SOWK 7222, 7443 Co-requisites: SOWK 7444, 7651

 COURSE RATIONALE: The purpose of Advanced Social Work Practice with Organizations & Communities II is to build advanced intervention skills with communities and organizations, to examine the underlying assumptions that guide change in communities and organizations, and to develop awareness and skills in leadership and ethical decision-making.
-Like the first advanced practice course with organizations and communities, the course requires students to make a conceptual shift from focusing on individuals and families as primary client systems.
+Like the first advanced practice course with organizations and communities, the course requires students to make a conceptual shift from focusing on individuals and families as primary client systems to focusing on organizations and communities as primary client systems.